 The word 'curry' might make you think of takeaway menus, naan breads and pilau rice, but the word is an all-encompassing term covering hundreds of different spiced dishes from areas surrounding South-East Asia, Africa - and even Japan!

-As 22-28 October marks National Curry Week, we're celebrating by exploring just some of the curry dishes you can find across the world.
+As the 22nd National Curry Week takes place from the 5th-11th October, we're celebrating by exploring just some of the curry dishes you can find across the world.
 From a katsu to a korma and everything inbetween - why not try whipping up one of these dishes this week in honour of a good old Ruby Murray?
 Who knows, you might even find your new go-to curry recipe!

 Typically less spicy than Indian and South East Asian curries, curry was first brought to Japan by the British - who brought curry over from India during Britain's colonial rule in the 19th century.

 Tori Katsu is a popular type of curry from Japan that's now enjoyed by people all over the world.
 A chicken or pork cutlet or piece of tofu is breaded in panko and deep-fried, and served with sticky rice and a fruity curry sauce, making for a crispy, saucy, fruity flavour and texture sensation.
 Try our quick and easy take on the Japanese classic here.